panubo/docker-postfix/README.md

 - `MAILNAME` - set this to a legitimate hostname for this service (required).
 - `MYNETWORKS` - comma separated list of IP subnets that are allowed to relay.

+## Volumes

+No volumes are defined.
+If you want persistent spool storage then mount `/var/spool/postfix` outside of the container.